Jamaica: Early British period

 The English began taking an interest in the island and, following a failed attempt to conquer Santo Domingo on Hispaniola, Admiral William Penn and General Robert Venables led an invasion of Jamaica in 1655.
 Battles at Ocho Rios in 1657 and the Rio Nuevo in 1658 resulted in Spanish defeats; in 1660 the Maroon community under the leadership of Juan de Bolas switched sides from the Spanish, and began supporting the English.
 With their help, the Spanish defeat was secured.
+In 1661 English civil government was formed and Roundhead soldiers turned their attention to governance and agricultural responsibilities.

-When the English captured Jamaica, most Spanish colonists fled, with the exception of Spanish Jews, who chose to remain on the island.
-Spanish slave holders freed their slaves before leaving Jamaica.
+When the English captured Jamaica, most Spanish colonists fled, with the exception of Spanish Jews, who chose to remain.
+Spanish slave holders freed their slaves before leaving.
 Many slaves dispersed into the mountains, joining the already established maroon communities.
 During the centuries of slavery, Jamaican Maroons established free communities in the mountainous interior of Jamaica, where they maintained their freedom and independence for generations, under the leadership of Maroon leaders such as Juan de Serras.

 Meanwhile, the Spanish made several attempts to re-capture the island, prompting the British to support pirates attacking Spanish ships in the Caribbean; as a result piracy became rampant on Jamaica, with the city of Port Royal becoming notorious for its lawlessness.
 Spain later recognised English possession of the island with the Treaty of Madrid (1670).
 After that, the English authorities sought to rein in the worst excesses of the pirates.
+During this period, Cromwell had begun to extradite Scottish criminals of war from Scotland to the island, with 1,200 Scots being sent to the island which had recently been colonised by England.
+The method of sending Scottish prisoners of war to the island continued, and as a result, Scots played a significant role in the development of the island, being credited as "indentured and skilled labourers".

 In 1660, the population of Jamaica was about 4,500 white and 1,500 black.
 By the early 1670s, as the English developed sugar cane plantations worked by large numbers of slaves, black Africans formed a majority of the population.
 The Irish in Jamaica also formed a large part of the island's early population, making up two-thirds of the white population on the island in the late 17th century, twice that of the English population.
 They were brought in as indentured labourers and soldiers after the conquest of 1655.
 The majority of Irish were transported by force as political prisoners of war from Ireland as a result of the ongoing Wars of the Three Kingdoms.
 Migration of large numbers of Irish to the island continued into the 18th century.

 A limited form of local government was introduced with the creation of the House of Assembly of Jamaica in 1664; however, it represented only a tiny number of rich plantation owners.
 In 1692, the colony was rocked by an earthquake that resulted in several thousand deaths and the almost complete destruction of Port Royal.